 Native to Japan’s northernmost main island, Santouka Hokkaido Ramen has dozens of locations around the globe—including Harvard Square and Back Bay.
 While several styles are represented, the signature is the “shio” (salt) broth, known for its silky texture and comparative lightness.
 If you’d like to make it heartier, you can always order extra pork and a soft-boiled egg to your bowl.
-Just be prepared to wait for a seat at the pocket-sized Back Bay branch.
+Visit their website to order takeout from your preferred location.

-From the team behind Sycamore, Newton Centre’s Little Big Diner has all the hallmarks of a great new-wave noodle shop: tiny size (20 seats), hip art (a big blue bowl of noodles painted on exposed brick), and wait-worthy ramen.
+From the team behind Sycamore, Newton Centre’s Little Big Diner has all the hallmarks of a great new-wave noodle shop: tiny size (20 seats), hip art (a big blue bowl of noodles painted on exposed brick), and some of the Boston area’s best ramen.
 A diverse range of broths are represented, from creamy paitan to miso to a vegetarian-friendly forest mushroom.
 Our go-to is the indulgent Chef’s Ultra Ramen, which is packed with chashu pork, chili-ground pork, and chicken thigh.
-The tight quarters and no-reservations policy make lines and wait times inevitable.
-But just know you can kill time with a cocktail at Sycamore down the street.
+The tight quarters and no-reservations policy once made long waits inevitable—but now that you can place a takeout order online, it’s never been easier to snag a bowl.